Description of the website

-Resources provided on the NCIRS website include fact sheets on vaccine preventable diseases and vaccine safety, Australian vaccination coverage estimates, an MMR decision aid for parents, educational slide presentations and a comprehensive list of publications produced by the Centre.
+The vaccine safety section of the NCIRS website contains information on NSWISS (a specialist immunisation clinic and advice line), analysis and reporting of adverse events surveillance data in Australia, AusVaxSafety (active surveillance for adverse events following immunisation), and research studies being conducted by NCIRS into vaccine adverse events.
+Other resources include fact sheets on vaccine preventable diseases and vaccine safety, an MMR decision aid for parents and a comprehensive list of publications produced by the Centre.
 The website also provides a description of the research groups within NCIRS.